xwhzz/tilelang/docs/get_started/Installation.md

 (working-from-source-via-pythonpath)=

-### Working from Source via `PYTHONPATH`
+### Working from Source via `PYTHONPATH` (Recommended for Developers)

-If you prefer to work directly from the source tree via `PYTHONPATH`, make sure the native extension is built first:
+If you prefer to work directly from the source tree via `PYTHONPATH` instead of using pip, make sure the native extension (`libtilelang.so`) is built first:

 ```bash
 mkdir -p build